brianmorel99/shopping-app/README.md

 # Shopping Cart App with Socket Programming

 This is a simple shopping cart application for CSIS 501.
 It is written in python and utilizes socket based programming with both TCP and UDP connections.
+Includes Shopping-Cart-Screenshot.PNG which is for my teacher to see examples of invalid and valid login.

 ## Getting started